Greater New Bedford Regional Vocational-Technical High School

 Students at GNB Voc-Tech experience an education which blends academic instruction with career and technical education.
 They can choose from more than two dozen career majors.
 In a typical class, 60-70% of its graduates choose to continue their education, either at colleges or advanced technical schools.
 Another 30-35% enter the workforce and approximately 2% enter the armed services.
+GNB is the largest vocational-technical high school in the state by enrollment.